cameraui/sdk/go/docs/api/plugin.md

 NotifierDevice represents a single push\-target managed by a notifier plugin \(one phone, one chat, one mailbox, ...\).
 Devices are owned by the plugin that registered them; the NotificationManager queries plugins for their device list rather than maintaining a shared registry.

 	type NotifierDevice struct {
+	    // ID is the plugin-assigned device id, unique within the notifier.
 	    ID  string `msgpack:"id" json:"id"`
+	    // OwnerUserID is the user the device belongs to.
 	    OwnerUserID string `msgpack:"ownerUserId" json:"ownerUserId"`
+	    // Name is the display name shown in the UI.
 	    Name string `msgpack:"name" json:"name"`
+	    // Active is false while the user has muted this device; the manager
+	    // skips it.
 	    Active bool `msgpack:"active" json:"active"`
+	    // Metadata carries plugin-specific extras (push tokens, chat ids,
+	    // platform hints).
 	    Metadata map[string]any `msgpack:"metadata,omitempty" json:"metadata,omitempty"`
 	}

 <a name="NotifierInterface"></a>

 ## type NotifierInterface

 NotifierInterface is implemented by plugins that deliver notifications.
 The NotificationManager invokes these methods over RPC.
-Plugins own their device storage — the manager never persists devices itself.
+Plugins own their device storage, the manager never persists devices itself.

 	type NotifierInterface interface {
-	    // GetDevices returns every device this notifier knows about for the given
+	    // GetDevices returns the devices this notifier knows for the given users,
-	    // users.
-Each returned device carries its OwnerUserID so the caller can
-	    // map results back.
-May return nil/empty when the notifier is unavailable
+	    // each carrying its OwnerUserID.
+Returns nil when the notifier is
-	    // (e.g. license invalid).
-Called frequently — keep cheap.
+	    // unavailable (e.g. invalid license).
+Called often, keep it cheap.
 	    GetDevices(ownerUserIDs []string) ([]NotifierDevice, error)
 	    // GetDevice fetches a single device by id.
 Returns nil if not found.
 	    GetDevice(deviceID string) (*NotifierDevice, error)
 	    // SendNotification delivers a notification to the given devices in one
 	    // call.
-Errors are logged; the manager never aborts a fan-out because one
+Errors are logged, a failing notifier never aborts the fan-out.
-	    // notifier failed.
 	    SendNotification(deviceIDs []string, n *Notification) error
-	    // RegisterDevice creates a new device on this notifier.
-The `input`
+	    // RegisterDevice creates a new device.
+The input is plugin-specific JSON
-	    // shape is plugin-specific JSON whose schema the notifier defines; the
-	    // NotificationManager forwards it opaquely.
+	    // the manager forwards opaquely.
 	    RegisterDevice(ownerUserID string, input map[string]any) (*NotifierDevice, error)
 	    // RevokeDevice deletes a device permanently.
-Called when the user
+Called when the user revokes
-	    // revokes the device through their notifier-specific UI.
+	    // it through their notifier-specific UI.
 	    RevokeDevice(deviceID string) error
-	    // UpdateDevice mutates a subset of fields on an existing device.
+	    // UpdateDevice mutates name / active on an existing device.
+Returns nil
-	    // `patch` is plugin-agnostic (`name`, `active`); plugins ignore unknown
-	    // keys.
-Returns the updated device or nil if the id isn't ours so the
-	    // manager can probe the next plugin.
+	    // if the id isn't ours so the manager can probe the next plugin.
 	    UpdateDevice(deviceID string, patch map[string]any) (*NotifierDevice, error)
 	    // NotificationSettings returns the JSON schema used to render the
-	    // notifier's settings form in the UI.
-Return nil for no schema.
+	    // notifier's settings form in the UI, or nil for no schema.
 	    NotificationSettings() ([]JsonSchema, error)
 	}